smourier/VCamSample/README.md

 If you see no frames:

 - Ensure the MJPEG URL is reachable and actually serves multipart JPEGs.
-- Confirm the app has written the configuration under `HKLM\SOFTWARE\VCamSample` (requires Administrator).
+- Confirm the setup app has written the configuration under `HKLM\SOFTWARE\WinCamHTTP` (requires Administrator).
 - Check the ETW trace output for media type negotiation and sample delivery messages.
-- Verify `VCamSampleSource.dll` is registered from a directory accessible by the Frame Server services (see section above).
+- Verify `WinCamHTTPSource.dll` is registered from a directory accessible by the Frame Server services (see section above).